cs-au-dk/TAJS-Inspector/README.md

 $ cp dist/inspector.jar ~/tajs/lib
 ```

-To save TAJS developer from the burden of performing this step, pre-built jar file need to be always generated and commited in this repository in the `dist` folder.
+To save TAJS developer from the burden of performing this step, pre-built jar file needs to be always generated and commited in this repository in the `dist` folder.
 Please always check that all libraries included in the lib folder are also present in the TAJS lib folder, and with the same version number.

 ### Runtime for TAJS extended